electronifie/accountifie-svc/README.md

 to have much real-world impact.
 You can monitor the status of the LPQ at [`/lpq/stats`](http://electronifie.github.io/accountifie-svc/#api-Util-GetLpqStats).

-Balances may be requested with a **Filter** that excludes Counterparties or Conta Accounts, or limits to a set of Counterparties.
+Balances may be requested with a **Filter** that excludes Counterparties or Conta Accounts, or limit to a set of Counterparties.
-Filtered transactions are unable to use the cached balances generated for filtered transactions, nor is filter able to use the cached balances for another, as a different set of transactions may be used to calculate the transactions.
+Filtered transactions are unable to use the cached balances generated for unfiltered transactions, nor is a filter able to use the cached balances for a different filter, as a different set of transactions may be used to calculate the transactions.
 Because of this, each balance cache is also associated with a filter.

 By default, only unfiltered transactions have balance caches generated automatically, though all requests will have the balance cached against the filter provided in the request.
-You can set up automatic cache generation for a filter by using the [`/gl/:LEDGER_ID/add-filter`](http://electronifie.github.io/accountifie-svc/#api-Ledger_Utils-PostGlLedger_idAddFilter) endpoint.
+You can get caches to generate automatically for a filter by using the [`/gl/:LEDGER_ID/add-filter`](http://electronifie.github.io/accountifie-svc/#api-Ledger_Utils-PostGlLedger_idAddFilter) endpoint.

 #### Multi-day transactions